FST cancels summer season, improv festival

 SARASOTA — Florida Studio Theatre announced its canceling its 2020 Summer Mainstage and Cabaret seasons.

-It was set to start in mid-June, along with well as the 12th annual Sarasota Improv Festival slated for July.
+They were set to start in mid-June, followed by the 12th annual Sarasota Improv Festival, slated for July.

 FST close its doors March 16 because of COVID-19.

-“FST is hopeful that the theater will be able to produce special programming in its Court Cabaret and Bowne’s Lab Theatre soon,” the news release said.
-“This past weekend, FST opened the veranda of the Green Room Café & Bar for outside dining and performances by guest artist Alayna Gallo and FST’s Resident Pianist Jim Prosser.
-Gallo and Prosser will perform the evening of Saturday, May 16.”
+“FST is hopeful that the theater will be able to produce special programming in its Court Cabaret and Bowne’s Lab Theatre soon,” the release said.
+Recently, FST opened the veranda of the Green Room Café & Bar for outside dining and performances.

 Post a comment as